 Genomic medicine can help understand three important aspects of cancer.

-It’s allowed clinicians to classify tumors based on mutations and response to drug therapies.
+It has allowed clinicians to classify tumors based on mutations and responses to drug therapies.

 This allows drug development that can fight cancer in more than one way.